-2. Why is Fanny constantly keeping her eye on George?
-What does George think she means by her answer?

-Fanny scrutinizes George often in a way that makes him uncomfortable, until he protests, upon which Fanny tells him she's waiting to see when he will see what's going on around him (he doesn't understand what).
-George thinks she means Lucy's absence, when Fanny actually means that Isabel loves Eugene Morgan.

-3. How are George's relations with Eugene and Lucy?
+- 2. Why is Fanny constantly keeping her eye on George?
+What does George think she means by her answer? - Fanny scrutinizes George often in a way that makes him uncomfortable, until he protests, upon which Fanny tells him she's waiting to see when he will see what's going on around him (he doesn't understand what).
+George thinks she means Lucy's absence, when Fanny actually means that Isabel loves Eugene Morgan. - 3.
+How are George's relations with Eugene and Lucy?
 How is this demonstrated at Lucy's homecoming party?
-How does George's driving come into question once again?

-Eugene visits Isabel and Fanny often; George avoids him.
-At Lucy's homecoming George acts awkwardly, embar-rassing himself and infuriating Lucy.
+How does George's driving come into question once again? - Eugene comes over often, seeing Isabel and Fanny; George avoids him.
+At Lucy's homecoming George acts awkwardly, embarrassing himself and infuriating himself against Lucy.
 He drives home, almost killing Fanny and another lady.
-He sees his mother and Eugene together talking seriously, and is so angry that he stomps off and disregards their greeting to him.

-4. How does George again behave like a hypocrite in this chapter?

-George dislikes others' not regarding his feelings, but he's so selfish he almost wished he had run over Fanny!
+He sees his mother and Eugene together talking seriously, and is so angry that he stomps off and disregards their greeting to him. - 4.
+How does George again behave like a hypocrite in this chapter? - George is angered by others' not regarding his feelings, but he cares so little for others he almost wished he had run over Fanny!

-Week 26, Day 2 - Chapter XXI
+Week 26, Day 1: Chapter XXI